jwatowatson/Andrade_replication/hpi_estimation.md

 A key issue is that the reference data $z$ and the testing data $x$ are not in the same units.
 The reference data are microarray data (intensity values on a microarray); the data from Andrade et al are RNA seq data: Illumina read counts (going from 0 to around 100,000).

 We use the original code written by Avi Feller (R script *Avi_Feller_functions.R*).
+The file *Asymptomatic_data_Original.csv* contain the data supplied by the authors used in the original analysis.
+We use it to replicate the original results for the hours post invasion which were wrong.